 Night markets in Phu Quoc are lively and fun, allowing you to sample various types of Vietnamese street food, fresh seafood, tropical fruits, and also shop for souvenirs.
 The most popular night market is Dinh Cau Night Market in Duong Dong, although it’s not the only one.
 Other night markets include Bach Dang Night Market and Ganh Dau Night Market.

 Insider tip: the best time to visit night markets is between 7-9 PM for a livelier atmosphere.
 If you’d rather skip the crowds, go early, around 5 PM, when they open.
-And if you’re not sure what food to try, consider a guided food tour with a local
+And if you’re not sure what food to try, consider a guided food tour with a local, or check out our list of top Vietnamese dishes to sample/

 6. Explore Vietnamese culture